yiii/immerschema/.yalc/immerschema/docs/ARCHITECTURE.md

   ]
 }
 ```
-The sourcePath field is required when role is "preview" and must point to the original asset.

 **Q: How do I generate TS/Python types?**
 A: Use quicktype (TS) or datamodel-code-generator (Python) on the profile schema you care about; it will inline the referenced slices.